elven-js/elvenjs-website/src/docs/sdk-reference.md

 **Arguments**:

-- `loginMethod`: one of four login methods (ledger, maiar-mobile, web-wallet, maiar-browser-extension) (for now, two of them are implemented)
+- `loginMethod`: one of four login methods (ledger, mobile, web-wallet, browser-extension) (for now, two of them are implemented)
 - `options` as options, you can pass the `token`, which is a unique string that can be used for signature generation and user verification.
-You can also define `qrCodeContainer`, the DOM element id or DOM element in which the maiar-mobile QR code will be displayed, and `callbackRoute` used for web-wallet.
+You can also define `qrCodeContainer`, the DOM element id or DOM element in which the mobile QR code will be displayed, and `callbackRoute` used for web-wallet.

 **Usage example**: